Coding-Enthusiast/FinderOuter/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Coding-Enthusiast/FinderOuter/blob/master/License)

 # The FinderOuter
-The FinderOuter is a bitcoin recovery tool that focuses on making the recovery process easy for everyone.
-There is no need to read long guide pages to learn how to use the application.
-Instead it will always be as easy as filling some boxes, maybe selecting some options and clicking a button all in a user-friendly GUI.
+The FinderOuter is a bitcoin recovery tool that focuses on making the recovery process easy for everyone with any level of technical knowledge.
+It uses a simple user interface with a list of recovery options.
+Each option has an explanation and many hints helping user figure out what is needed.
+It always consist of filling some text boxes and selecting some options and finally clicking the `Find` button.
+This eliminates the need to read long guide pages on how to use the application.
+Each option also has some example cases that can show a simple preview of how each option should be filled for different cases.
-Each recovery option is written from scratch and all parts down to the basic cryptography used (such as SHA, ECC,...) are specialized for maximum efficiency.
+Each recovery option and their parts are written from scratch and all those parts down to the basic cryptography used (such as SHA, ECC,...) are specialized for maximum efficiency.

 Thanks to [.Net core](https://github.com/dotnet/core) and [AvaloniaUI](https://github.com/AvaloniaUI/Avalonia) this tool can run on all operating systems.